-You may register to vote up to ten days ahead of election day with the clerk or the supervisor of the checklist in the town or city in which you live.
+You may register to vote ahead of election day with the clerk or the supervisor of the checklist in the town or city in which you live.
+The deadline to register early is between 6-13 days before the election, depending on the town.
 You may find the name and contact information of your town or city clerk here.
 You can also register to vote at your polling place on election day.

 How do I register to vote?

 If you show up at the polls on election day and want to register, but don’t have the right documents, you are still allowed to register and to vote.
-However, you will need to sign an affidavit testifying to your right to vote in New Hampshire and that you are planning to stick around after the election.
+However, you will need to sign an affidavit testifying to your right to vote in New Hampshire.

 Note that if you have moved to a new town from another location within New Hampshire, you will need to register to vote again.